-The 128-bit AES data encryption may be set, enabled and disabled using the AT commands (see Table 3.1).
+The 128-bit AES data encryption may be set, enabled and disabled using the AT commands (see Table 2.1).
 The encryption key can be any 32-character hexadecimal string.
+Data encryption is essential for the separation of different networks.